Project developers: Management / Purchasing /Product development

 Choose the date of my alert to complete this stage

 • The significant trend towards second-hand items can also incite you to create a space dedicated to this type of offer in shops or on your e-shop.
-This can constitute an opportunity to reintegrate your unsold items and consequently propose products which have never been worn at attractive prices.
+This can constitute an opportunity to offer your products, as well as those of other brands, at attractive prices.

 Choose the date of my alert to complete this stage